docusign/docusign-esign-java-client/readme.md

         System.out.println( dsClient.getLastResponseText() );
     }

+**Request Signature On A Document**

+The following code will request a signature on a document.
+This simple example creates an Envelope with one recipient, one document, and one signature tab on that document for the recipient to sign.
+The recipient receives an email to initiate the signing flow.

+    // Create new signature request object
+    RequestSignatureFromDocuments request = new RequestSignatureFromDocuments();

+    // create one recipient of type signer
+    Signer signer = new Signer();
+    signer.setEmail("RECIPIENT_EMAIL");
+    signer.setName("RECIPIENT_NAME");
+    signer.setRecipientId("1");
+    List signers = Arrays.asList(signer);
+    Recipients recipients = new Recipients();
+    recipients.setSigners(signers);

+    // place signature tab 100 pixels right and 150 pixels down from top left of page SignHereTab tab1 = new SignHereTab();
+    tab1.setDocumentId("1");
+    tab1.setPageNumber("1");
+    tab1.setXPosition("100");
+    tab1.setYPosition("150");
+    List<SignHereTab> signatureTabs = Arrays.asList(tab1);

+    // assign the tab to the signer
+    Tabs tabs = new Tabs();
+    tabs.setSignHereTabs(signatureTabs);
+    signer.setTabs(tabs);

+    // set document info
+    Document document = new Document();
+    document.setName("TEST.PDF");
+    document.setDocumentId("1");
+    List documents = Arrays.asList(document);

+    // configure the signature request object
+    request.setRecipients(recipients);
+    request.setDocuments(documents);
+    request.setEmailSubject("EMAIL_SUBJECT");

+    // "sent" to send request immediately, "created" to save as draft request.setStatus("sent");

+    File testFile = new File("/PATH/TO/DOCUMENT/TEST.PDF");
+    File[] files = new File[]{testFile};

+    //*** Create & send the envelope
+    String envelopeId = dsClient.requestSignatureFromDocuments(request, files);

 **Signature Request from a Template**

+To request a signature from a template in your account use the following code.
+With templates you can add documents, recipient roles, tabs and other workflow at design-time then when ready request a signature from that server template to any recipient(s).
+Assigning a recipient to a template role in turn makes them inherit all the previously configured workflow, tabs, etc that you created at design-time.

     // create a new |RequestSignatureFromTemplate| object
     RequestSignatureFromTemplate req = new RequestSignatureFromTemplate();